Chronic or long-term arthritis pain

 - Avoid stimulating drinks in the evening and change your bedtime drink to a calming herbal infusion or a warm milky drink.

-Some physical therapies have been shown to improve and provide pain relief from arthritis.
+Some clinical therapies, such as physiotherapy or osteopathy, have been shown to improve and provide pain relief from arthritis.
 Soft tissue work and massage can relax the muscles and decrease tension.
 Our Associated Practitioners are qualified in soft tissue techniques and will use these techniques as part of their treatment plan.
-Our practitioner in our clinic in London is also qualified in acupuncture.
-Studies have shown that acupuncture is effective in osteoarthritis and fibromyalgia, but not necessarily in rheumatoid arthritis.

 6. Set yourself goals and develop an action plan